-Sue and Ralph Stern have made a $5 million gift to UC Irvine, establishing the Sue and Ralph Stern Center for Cancer Clinical Trials and Research at the Chao Family Comprehensive Cancer Center, which is part of UC Irvine Health.
+Sue and Ralph Stern have made a $5-million gift to UC Irvine to establish the Sue and Ralph Stern Center for Cancer Clinical Trials and Research at the Chao Family Comprehensive Cancer Center, which is part of UC Irvine Health.

 The cancer center is Orange County’s only National Cancer Institute-designated comprehensive cancer center and the only local institution where people with advanced-stage or treatment-resistant diseases can access early-phase clinical trials involving the very latest therapies.

 The Sue and Ralph Stern Center for Cancer Clinical Trials and Research will increase both the number and complexity of outcomes-focused clinical trials available for patient participation.